MNT — Endemic Countries

 Yemen

-UNICEF won't stop until MNT is eliminated worldwide.
-Support UNICEF and partner efforts to eliminate MNT.
+UNICEF won't stop until every child is protected from MNT.
+Support UNICEF and partner efforts to eliminate MNT worldwide.
 Donate today.